Introduction:

 Career Opportunities:

-- Academic positions in universities and colleges, teaching East Asian languages, literatures, and cultural studies.
+- Academic positions in universities and colleges, teaching Chinese language, literature, and cultural studies.

-- Employment in research institutions, think tanks, or cultural organizations focused on East Asia.
+- Employment in research institutions, think tanks, or cultural organizations focused on China.

-- Roles in translation, publishing, editing, or international relations, particularly with East Asian focus.
+- Roles in translation, publishing, editing, or international relations, particularly with a focus on China.

-- Opportunities in government agencies, NGOs, or multinational corporations requiring East Asian language and cultural expertise.
+- Opportunities in government agencies, NGOs, or multinational corporations requiring Chinese language and cultural expertise for diplomacy, business, or cultural exchange.

 Syllabus:

-- Core courses covering East Asian literary traditions, language pedagogy, and cultural studies.
+- Core courses covering classical and modern Chinese literature, language pedagogy, and cultural studies.

-- Electives in related disciplines like history, art history, anthropology, or linguistics, providing interdisciplinary perspectives on East Asian cultures and societies.
+- Electives in related disciplines like history, art history, anthropology, or linguistics, providing interdisciplinary perspectives on Chinese culture and society.

 Internship Opportunities:

-- Collaborate with East Asian language departments or cultural centers in universities for language teaching or curriculum development.
+- Collaborate with Chinese language departments, cultural centers, or international exchange programs for language teaching or curriculum development.

-- Participate in translation projects, literary festivals, or cultural exchange programs.
+- Participate in translation projects, literary festivals, or cultural exchange programs between China and your home country.

-- Engage in research collaborations with institutions in East Asia, conducting fieldwork or archival research.
+- Engage in research collaborations with institutions in China, conducting fieldwork, archival research, or language immersion programs.

 Scholarships and Grants: